brendonperkins/Capstone/README.md

 **Nature of Task:** Supervised Machine Learning > Binary Classification

-**Objective:** Develop a models using multiple classifiers that predict whether an individual's annual income exceeds $50K based on 14 input paramters provided in the dataset.
+**Objective:** Develop models using multiple classifiers that predict whether an individual's annual income exceeds $50K based on 14 input paramters provided in the dataset.
 Compare and contrast the models to select the best model and extract feature importances for the best model.

 ## Dataset Features: